Registrations are disabled for this course event.

 No Price Specified

-Prerequisites: 5 years of business continuity experience; passing score on the DRI Qualifying Examination
+Prerequisites: 5 years of business continuity experience; passing score on the Qualifying Examination

 16 Continuing Education Activity Points (CEAPs) may be awarded toward recertification if applicable

 If you want to establish yourself as a key player in business continuity, it’s time to take your career to the ultimate level and become a Master Business Continuity Professional (MBCP).
 The highest certification you can earn with DRI, MBCPs are distinguished among their peers and sought after by employers.
 Earning an MBCP also earns you a coveted distinction membership in the Order of the Sword and Shield National Honor Society, the only academic and professional honor society dedicated solely to the security learning community.